tomhrr/cosh/doc/all.md

  - `digat`: takes a DNS record type, a DNS name, and a nameserver IP address or hostname.
 Queries the nameserver and returns a response with the same format as `dig`.

+ - `ifconfig`: returns a list containing the network interface details for the current host.
+Each list entry is a hash comprising the name, hardware address, IP address and network, and flags for the interface.

 #### SQL databases